Tips for Overwintering Citrus Trees

 As the temperature drops water evaporates more slowly but also because your citrus tree is no longer putting on new growth, the amount of water your tree will need will be considerably less in the winter months.

 As always water heavily from the top of the pot and let the excess water drain away.
 Don't let your citrus tree stand in water and don't water again until the top of the soil starts to feel dry to the touch.

-In our Nursery we have gone from daily watering in summer, to twice weekly watering in autumn to once every 7-10 days at the moment.
-How quickly the top of the soil dries out for you will depend on the position and temperature you are keeping it in and even the size of the plant compared to its pot.
+In our Nursery we have gone from daily watering in summer, to twice weekly watering in October and November and then we will drop down to once over 7-10 days in the dead of winter for the plants in 5L pots.
+How quickly the top of the soil dries out for you will depend on the position and temperature you are keeping your citrus plant in and even the size of the plant compared to its pot, and its pot size.